Authentic Lessons for 21st Century Learning

 Summary

 History courses are filled with people who have "made" history.
-In this lesson, students will analyze historical figures and make connections about their places in history.
-Students will research a world historical figure of their choice and examine their impact during their historical period, as well as their relationship to other historical figures.
+In this lesson, students analyze historical figures and make connections about their places in history.
+Students research a world historical figure of their choice and examine their impact and relationship to other historical figures.
 This lesson can be used in any history course, but it is best suited to introduce key historical figures at the beginning of a unit or to review key historical figures at the end of a semester.

 Essential Question(s)